-This policy assists staff and other people to understand their obligations in reporting unlawful behaviour, negligence or corrupt conduct in public sector organisations, or about danger to public health or the environment and outlines the legislative provisions and procedures in place to protect people who make public interest disclosures under the Public Interest Disclosure Act 2010 (Act).
+This policy sets out the University’s management program for public interest disclosures, to assist staff and other people to understand their obligations in reporting unlawful behaviour, negligence or corrupt conduct in public sector organisations, or about reporting dangers to public health or the environment, as set out under the Public Interest Disclosure Act 2010 (PID Act).

 When staff come forward with information about wrongdoing, the University commits to:

 - protecting the dignity, wellbeing, career interests and good name of all persons involved;

 - protecting the discloser from any adverse action taken as a result of making the disclosure (reprisal);

 - treating any bullying, harassment, unfair treatment, victimisation or discrimination that results from such a disclosure as a breach of the relevant policy or Code of Conduct;